 PAIN MANAGEMENT: is a special case of the body being out of kilter.
 When pain cannot be wished away, it is difficult to see how a safe experiment might help.

-There some ways in which pain does involve a “learning” process.
+There some ways in which pain does involve a “learning” process through life.
 Please let me be clear here; I am not saying pain is imagined or ‘all in the mind’.
 Pain is real and it exists for an evolutionary, biological purpose – to protect us, so that we don’t move a part that shouldn’t be moved when it is injured.
 There is a benefit from pain – it can protect us.
 It ensures we put the hurt area in a state where it might be heal quicker.

 However, that system has not evolved to be perfect.
 The brain ‘learns’ that there is a problem and it just gets better and better at just noticing our pain reaction.
 This, can widen our experience into a chronic pain.
 That can extend the time it takes to lose the experience of discomfort.